Tensions rise after Israel blows up tunnel from Gaza

 Both Haniya and Palestinian prime minister Rami Hamdallah spoke of ensuring the reconciliation pact remains on track.

-Senior PA official Mustafa Barghouti accused Israel of trying to disrupt the reconciliation bid.
+PA deputy premier Ziad Abu Amr told AFP the planned transfer of power at the crossings, seen as a first test for the reconciliation, would go ahead on Wednesday morning.

+"The recent events in the Gaza Strip were intended to impact the implementation of the reconciliation agreement, but ... things will go as was agreed."

 Separately in the West Bank on Tuesday, Israeli forces opened fire on a "suspect" vehicle, killing one Palestinian and wounding another, Israel's army and the Palestinian health ministry said.
-There did not appear to be any connection.
+There did not appear to be any connection with the tunnel incident.

 Hamas forces have used tunnels in the past to enter Israel and carry out attacks, but discoveries of those stretching into Israeli territory since the end of the 2014 war have been rare.

-In April 2016, Israel's military said it had located and destroyed a tunnel extending from the Gaza Strip into Israel in the first such discovery since the 2014 conflict.
+In April 2016, Israel's military said it had located and destroyed a tunnel extending from Gaza into Israel in the first such discovery since the 2014 conflict.

-An army spokesman said Monday that Israel used advanced technology to locate the tunnel but declined to elaborate.
+An army spokesman said Monday Israel used advanced technology to locate the tunnel, but declined to elaborate.

 The army has been seeking to build an underground wall surrounding Gaza that would block such tunnels, among other methods it has been developing.